 What the hell happened?

-I’ve been in this business a long time (my peers tell me not to disclose how long) and until this year I’ve never once had to take a coding ‘challenge’ as a proficiency test for a position, and I’ve worked at some big firms in my time.
+I’ve been in this business a long time and until this year I’ve never once had to take a coding ‘challenge’ as a proficiency test for a position, and I’ve worked at some big firms in my time.
 When I left straight up consulting and founded AlbeBaubles. you went through a round of 4-5 interviews – usually lasting an entire day on site – where the directors ask you numerous questions about your experience, to ferret out your strengths and weaknesses.

 If your team cannot cull candidates for developer jobs without making them take a stock test under duress — you’ll never hire the best.
 Who are you to determine if a candidate’s code is pretty or concise or elegant – does it compile and pass unit tests?
 Is it readable?
 Is it performant?
 Then it passes code review.

 I’ve had firms fail my code in review for using storyboards too much for UI.

 I’ve had firms fail my code for not using storyboards enough to layout UI.